ajarv/go-app/Readme.md

 ## 4 Cloud Foundary

+### Cloudfoundry access
+If you don't have access to cloudfoundry you can follow the tutorial [here](http://operator-workshop.cloudfoundry.org/agenda/) to provision it on a local linux box.

 #### 4.1  White deployment
 ```
 cd go-app-docker
 cf login ..
 cf create-space gosham-city
 cf target -s "gosham-city"

 cf push -n joker

 ```